kyma-project/kyma/docs/backup/10-01-restore-troubleshooting.md

 ## Different DNS and public IP address

-The [restore](/components/backup/#tutorial-restore-a-kyma-cluster) tutorial assumes that the DNS and the public IP values stay the same as for the backed up cluster.
-If they change for the new cluster, check the relevant fields in the Secrets and ConfigMaps overrides in the `kyma-installer` Namespace and update them with new values.
+The [restore](/components/backup/#tutorial-restore-a-kyma-cluster) tutorial assumes that the DNS and the public IP values for the new cluster are the same as for the backed up cluster.
+If they change, check the relevant fields in the Secrets and ConfigMaps overrides in the `kyma-installer` Namespace and update them with new values.
 Then run the installer again to propagate them to all the components:

 ```bash
 kubectl label installation/kyma-installation action=install